 The final stage of an employee's journey with your company is one of the most important times to be supportive and uphold your cultural values.
 But without a way to assess the relationship and provide a transition for your remaining team, you risk losing more employees in the long run.

-With a well-planned offboarding process, HR can create a smooth exit that benefits both the departing employee and the organization in the following ways.
+With a well-planned employee offboarding process, HR can create a smooth exit that benefits both the departing employee and the organization in the following ways.

 1. A positive final impression drives brand advocacy